Skip to Main Content

 Religious Accommodations

-Students requesting religious accommodation should contact the Office of Student Affairs where they will engage in an interactive process with the goal of finding an acceptable accommodation.
+Students requesting religious accommodation should contact Disability Services where they will engage in an interactive process with the goal of finding an acceptable accommodation.

 The interactive process may include consideration of a variety of factors, such as the individual’s religious practices and the academic program’s functions and requirements.
 Reasonable accommodations may include, but are not limited to, flexible arrival and/or departure times, permission to make up a test or lecture, leave or assignment changes, time and/or space to pray, or accommodation relating to appearance or dress.